bcbio/bcbio-nextgen/docs/contents/configuration.rst

     variants is performed but all high quality variants pass.
   - ``upload_alignment`` turns off final upload of large alignment files.
   - ``pbgzip`` turns off use of bgzip with multiple threads.
+  - ``coverage_qc`` turns off calculation of coverage statistics with samtools-stats and picard.

 - ``tools_on`` Specify functionality to enable that is off by default: